Skip to main content

 Conditions treated by Klonopin and Valium

-Klonopin is indicated in the treatment of seizure disorders and panic disorder (with or without agoraphobia).
-Valium is indicated for anxiety disorders, short-term relief of anxiety symptoms, acute alcohol withdrawal, and muscle spasm conditions (skeletal muscle spasm, spasticity, athetosis, and stiff-person syndrome).
+Klonopin is FDA-approved for the treatment of seizure disorders and panic disorders (with or without agoraphobia).
+Valium is FDA-approved for the following conditions: anxiety disorders, short-term relief of anxiety symptoms, acute alcohol withdrawal, and muscle spasm conditions, including skeletal muscle spasm, spasticity, athetosis (a movement condition characterized by involuntary writhing movements), and stiff-person syndrome.

 Condition Klonopin Valium